userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Overview.md

 ### Safety

 Galaxea R1 has the potential to cause harm if not properly used.
-We recommend that all users review the Safety Guide before operating the robot.
+We recommend that all users review the Safety Guide before operating R1.

 ### Power On/Off